kazurayam/ReactInputField/README.md

 ## Concolusion

 1. I could build a local server that serves an URL http://localhost:3000, which can potentially host any React-powered pages.
-Next.js makes every setup jobs easy.
+Next.js makes the setup job easy.

 2. Using this local server, I could reproduce the problem of Katalon Recorder as discussed at "[KR+React issue](https://forum.katalon.com/t/serious-recorder-bug-does-not-work-with-react/143083)".
 I found Katalon Recorder has a bug that should be addressed by Katalon.